 In celebration of Black History Month

-Join us for the next installment in our 2025/2026 music-themed film series, Cinémélodie: a screening of three films from the African continent, in celebration of Mois de l’histoire des Noirs (Black History Month).
+Join us for the next installment in our 2025/2026 music-themed film series, Cinémélodie: a screening of two films highlighting the African continent, in celebration of Mois de l’histoire des Noirs (Black History Month).

-This triple feature begins with a screening of Congolese filmmaker Mwezé Ngangura’s 1982 documentary short Kin Kiesse, followed by Québécois film producer Yanick Létrouneau 2011 medium-length documentary Les États-Unis d’Afrique.
-The program will wrap with Ngangura’s 1988 feature-length comedie La Vie est belle.
+This double feature begins with a screening Québécois film producer Yanick Létrouneau’s 2011 medium-length documentary Les États-Unis d’Afrique (The United State of Africa), followed by Congolese filmmaker Mwezé Ngangura’s 1988 feature-length comedy *La Vie est belle (Life Is Beautiful).*

 Guests will enjoy a pre-reception featuring a complimentary glass of Louis Jadot Bourgogne, as well as the chance to win a $50 gift certificate to the Sofitel Magnificent Mile’strès chic Le Bar.